JesseAbram/unfinished_testing_tool/README.md

 ### Databasing layer
  * a database layer will be made available to track actions over time this will allow developers to write custom code to view current and past states

- - [ x ] set up postgres DB
+ - [x] set up postgres DB
- - [ x ] dockerize DB for easy setup
+ - [x] dockerize DB for easy setup
- - [ x ] Create tx table for log success and failures
+ - [x] Create tx table for log success and failures

  ### API Layer